Eplimd/rcwd/README.md

 rcwd
 ====
-This is a test repository.
+This is a test's repository.